-Installation: The Email module is part of Drupal core and can be enabled from the Extend page (admin/build/modules).
+Installation: The Email module is part of Drupal core and this is enabled by default.

 Display settings: Email addresses can be displayed as a clickable (mailto:) link or as plain text.

 - Provides Tokens (for D 7.x: use Entity tokens from the Entity API)